Should we incorporate?

 It takes time, money, and energy to get and keep corporate status, so you should think very carefully about whether incorporating is right for you.

-According to Ontario’s Incororator’s Handbook (Section 1.3), there is no legal requirement to incorporate.
+There is no legal requirement to incorporate.
 Many community groups are able to pursue their mission without incorporating.

 Ontario’s Incorporator’s Handbook (Section 1.3) discusses the pros and cons of incorporating.